practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - web programming/05d - TypeScript on Bun and Deno runtimes/README.md

 https://bun.com/, which uses the V8 JavaScript engine, same like node.js

 Let's do the same with Bun.
-Install like this: _$ curl -fsSL https://bun.sh/install | bash_, add this to your _~/.bashrc_ (and restart the shell finally):
+Install like this: _$ curl -fsSL https://bun.sh/install | bash_, add this to your _~/.bashrc_ (and restart the shell then):

 ```
 export BUN_INSTALL="$HOME/.bun"